 IBM Lotus Symphony was a proprietary suite of applications for creating, editing, and sharing text, spreadsheet, presentations and other documents and browsing the world wide Web.
 It was first distributed as commercial proprietary software, then as freeware, before IBM contributed the suite to the Apache Software Foundation in 2014 for inclusion in the free and open-source Apache OpenOffice software suite.

-Looking at IBM Lotus Symphony customers by industry, we find that Information Technology and Services (15%) and Financial Services (9%) are the largest segments.
+Looking at IBM Lotus Symphony customers by industry, we find that Information Technology and Services (14%), Financial Services (9%) and Banking (5%) are the largest segments.